-Few opportunities opened this year for exploration and production (E&P) companies to hedge their natural gas production and now many are entering 2011 with an elevated exposure to gas prices, Raymond James & Associates Inc. analysts said Monday.
+Few opportunities opened this year for exploration and production (E&P) companies to hedge their natural gas production and now are entering 2011 with an elevated exposure to gas prices, Raymond James & Associates Inc. analysts said last week.

 If gas prices remain below $4.50/Mcf, 2011 capital budgets, as well as the rig count, likely will be cut as the coming year progresses, said Adkins and his colleagues.

 “The past year has been a very discouraging time for E&P companies looking to hedge gas,” said the team.
 “While prices started the year around $6/Mcf, they quickly fell into the low $4/Mcf range by early spring as the market realized that supply was actually growing — not falling (as we had warned).
 As the supply/demand imbalance deteriorated through 2010, the opportunity to hedge 2011 worsened as well.”